-Steelers Vs. Patriots 2017 AFC Championship Prop Bets: Who Will Score First, Will There Be Overtime Or Safety?
+Steelers Vs. Patriots 2017 AFC Championship Prop Bets: Who Will Score First, Will There Be Overtime Or A Safety?
 Deflategate II?

 Sunday’s AFC Championship game will feature the Pittsburgh Steelers taking on the New England Patriots with a Super Bowl berth at stake.
 For the New England Patriots, it will be their sixth consecutive appearance in the AFC title game and their 14th overall.

-The Patriots have been the kings of the AFC ever since Tom Brady took over as they look to head to their seventh Super Bowl in the Brady era.
+The Patriots have been the kings of the AFC ever since Tom Brady took over, as they look to head to their seventh Super Bowl in the Brady era.

-Their opponent, the Pittsburgh Steelers have been in an AFC Championship game 16 times, have Super Bowl championships under their belt and are one of the most popular teams in all of sports.
+Their opponent, the Pittsburgh Steelers, has been in an AFC Championship game 16 times, have six Super Bowl championships under their belt, and are one of the most popular teams in all of sports.
 So when it comes to having a winning tradition, these two teams are amongst the best to ever suit up in NFL history.

 Oddsshark reports that having home-field in this game is a huge advantage, especially for the Patriots.
-New England will look to add to a trend that’s seen them go 25-8-3 ATS in their last 36 home games.
+New England will look to add to a trend that’s seen them go 25-8-3 in their last 36 home games.
 Now that is an incredible run, especially taking into consideration that New England was the favorite in 90 percent of those match-ups.

-They are also two of the most wagered on teams in Las Vegas every football season.
+They are also two of the most wagered-on teams in Las Vegas every football season.

-While odds makers have the Patriots as a 5-point favorite for this Sunday’s AFC title game against the Steelers, they also have a ton of other ways you can wager on Sunday’s AFC Championship game.
+While odds makers have the Patriots as a five-point favorite for this Sunday’s AFC title game against the Steelers, they also have a ton of other ways you can wager on Sunday’s AFC Championship game.

 The very popular annual prop bets that occur every year for the Super Bowl, have also become a hot item for both the AFC and NFC championship games, and this year is no different.
-In fact some Vegas casinos have up to 20 different prop bets for each championship game.
+In fact, some Vegas casinos have up to 20 different prop bets for each championship game.

 Some of the side wagers fans can make on Sunday’s AFC Championship game include classics such as “Will the AFC Championship game go overtime?,” “Will there be a safety?,” and “Which team will score first?”